 - 1. During the semester before the Prelim Exam is scheduled, the prospective examinee should: - a.
-Study for written examination. - b.
-Prepare materials for oral examination by obtaining the advisor's/dissertation chair's feedback and approval.
+Study for written examination.

+- b.
+Prepare materials for oral examination by obtaining the advisor's/ dissertation chair's feedback and approval.
 If the dissertation chair is not a member of the Counseling Psychology faculty, the Prelim Director assumes this advising role. - c.
 Complete all prerequisites for the Doctoral Comprehensive Examination (see below). - d.
 Fill out the Doctoral Qualifying Exam Registration Form (attached) and notify the Training Director of your intent to take prelims at the next scheduled examination date.
 You must attach a current unofficial transcript of your graduate studies since you began the Ph.D.
 Program.
 Also attach a copy of a grade change form for any change in grade that does not appear on the unofficial transcript. - e.
 Students retaking one or more Prelim Exam questions must include (a) documentation of a remediation plan agreed up by the student, his or her advisor, and at least one additional member of the faculty, and (b) a letter stating how they responded to the remediation plan established following the previous failure of those questions. - f.
-Obtain your Dissertation chairperson's signature on the registration which certifies that all requirements are fulfilled.

-- 2. Return the completed Registration Form to the Prelim Director by the due date noted on the Form which is the last day of finals of the semester preceding that in which you plan to take Prelim Exam.
+Obtain your Dissertation chairperson's signature on the registration which certifies that all requirements are fulfilled. - 2.
+Return the completed Registration Form to the Prelim Director by the due date noted on the Form which is the last day of finals of the semester preceding that in which you plan to take Prelim Exam.
 Note that several weeks may be required to secure Departmental approval of your Doctoral Supervisory Committee and signatures on your Program of Study, as well as grade changes if needed.
 In the case of Fall Prelims, you may have difficulty contacting faculty in the Summer if you do not begin early.
 You will be asked to supply the following information on the Prelim Registration Form: - a.
-The dates you passed the Master's Thesis oral evaluation if you entered the Program with a bachelor's degree or a non-thesis master's degree.
-If you entered the program with a thesis master's degree, you must complete a scholarly research article submittable for publication as an outcome of the research team experience.
-This article could be from your previous master's thesis. - b.
+The dates you completed the pre-dissertation research project. - b.
 The date the Department approved your doctoral supervisory committee. - c.
 The date your Program of Studies for the Ph.D.
 Degree was approved by the Department. - d.
 An indication on the Doctoral Qualifying Exam Registration Form that you currently have no outstanding incompletes in any courses (or Incompletes that have, by default, converted to an "E") on your current transcript.
 In this instance it will be necessary for you to complete the course and obtain a passing grade.
 In addition, students must not have any grades below a B- in required courses.
 If you need to complete work or retake a course to make a grade change, you should do so well in advance of the due date for prelim registration, as you must have the grade change appear on your transcript or attach a signed copy of the grade change form to your prelim registration form for it to be accepted. - e.
-The signature of the chair of your supervisory committee endorsing you to take prelims. - 3.
-Attach an unofficial copy of your transcript of your studies to date in the Ph.D.
+The signature of the chair of your supervisory committee endorsing you to take prelims.

+3. Attach an unofficial copy of your transcript of your studies to date in the Ph.D.
 Program, as well as copies of grade change forms for courses on your transcript that show an I, E, or grade below a B- in a required course.